AgentMC/Sao19/Translate/En/Part3.md

 To that, Tiese lowered her gaze to the floor in front of her and gave a short nod.

-Ronnie held the question of who made the proposal, which was naturally ready to jump out of her mouth.
+Ronye held the question of who made the proposal, which was naturally ready to jump out of her mouth.
 That time there was only one male who might propose the marriage to Tiese.
 It was senior integrity knight "Twin Edged Wings" Renri Synthesis Twenty-Seven.

 It was obvious from the time of the Foreign world war that he has feelings to Tiese.
 It could be said that it was rather late proposal than surprising one.

-Ronnie was about to say "congratulations" imaging the figure of a young male knight who always keeps a light smile.
+Ronye was about to say "congratulations" imaging the figure of a young male knight who always keeps a light smile.

 However, still looking downwards Tiese quickly shook her head.